 Among all Arab geographers, AI - Idrisi is perhaps the best known to the Europeans.
-He, however, owes his fame mainly to a work of descriptive geography entitled "Kitab Nuzhat aI - Mushtaq fi ikhtiraq aI - Afaq".
+He, however, owes his fame mainly to a work of descriptive geography entitled "Kitab Nuzhat al - Mushtaq fi ikhtiraq al -Afaq".
 This famous book on geography also contains 70 maps.
-This magnum opus was completed by AI - Idrisi in the year AD
+This magnum opus was completed by AI - Idrisi in the year AD June 2020